Course Outline

 Requirements

-This course is specifically tailored for supervisors and managers who oversee mid-to-long term projects and seek to enhance their understanding of project management principles, tools, and techniques.
-Participants should possess a strong command of both written and spoken English, which is essential for effective communication and collaboration in government settings.
+There are no specific prerequisites required to attend this course.
+This course is specifically tailored for supervisors and managers within the public sector who are responsible for mid-to-long term projects and seek to enhance their understanding of project management principles, tools, and techniques.
+Participants should possess strong written and spoken English skills for government communication.

 7 Hours